 Making sure your customers can still buy from you online

-2020 has changed our expectations and use of e-commerce.
-The pandemic has forced many businesses all around the world to shut their doors.
+The past year has changed our expectations and use of e-commerce.
+Many businesses not only in Ireland but all around the world have had to shut their doors in response to the pandemic.
 Those that have managed to stay afloat have needed to adjust their business models – with many finding a lifeline in being able to sell online.
 Likewise, many consumers who had previously preferred to shop in-store have embraced online shopping as a way to buy essentials, stream their favourite films, and send gifts to loved ones.

 With experts predicting that these changes in shopping behaviour are permanent, it is crucial that it remains easy to buy and sell online.
-That said, a new European regulation will be enforced from 31 December this year across almost all of Europe, which, if not adhered to, could make it harder for customers to pay at online checkouts.
+That said, a new European regulation will be enforced from 1 July in Ireland this year, which, if not adhered to, could make it harder for customers to pay at online checkouts.
 Here at Visa, we have been working with banks and companies across the payments industry to help ensure payments can still easily be made.
 But there are steps you must take to ensure customers can still buy from your website once the regulation kicks in.

 The new rules

 Strong Customer Authentication (SCA) – part of a broader payments regulation known as PSD2 – requires banks to perform additional checks to ensure that a customer is the correct cardholder (and not a fraudster) when making a purchase.
 The aim of the regulation is to reduce fraud – making e-commerce more secure, and helping consumers to feel more confident as they shop online.
 However, this process could also mean the shopper needs to take additional steps during checkout – no doubt impacting their payment experience.
 Furthermore, payments that don’t meet the requirements set out by SCA, may be declined by banks.